JudeQuintana/terraform-main/dual_stack_networking_trifecta_demo/README.md

 - Minimal assembly required.

 **Pre-requisites:**
-- Manually create ipam pools (advanced tier) in AWS UI
+- There are many ways to configure IPAM so I manually created IPAM pools (advanced tier) in the AWS UI.
 - You need to make your own IPv6 IPAM pools since my AWS Account owns these specific IPv6 CIDRs (ie subnet your own) so the demo will not work as is with other AWS accounts.